Now some fresh pickings from the Political Grapevine:

 Parade of Boozers

-Camp Edwards on Otis Air Force Base in Massachusetts has been home to over 200 victims of Hurricane Katrina, with money supplied by Bay State taxpayers.
+Camp Edwards on Otis Air Force Base (search) in Massachusetts has been home to over 200 victims of Hurricane Katrina, with money supplied by Bay State taxpayers.
 But some evacuees have been spotted spending those funds at strip bars and local liquor stores.

 The Boston Herald reports seeing a parade of evacuees from the Wal-Mart parking lot to nearby liquor stores with many of the evacuees sipping from open bottles in the street.
 Others have been seen getting lap dances at a local nightclub.